Driving Miss Crazy: Plot

-"A.D." enlists Aria to leave a burner phone on the Hastings residence, connecting it to the house's network to reproduce a recording which contains a conversation between Peter and Mary, in the aftermath of Jessica's death, six years prior.
+"A.D." asks Aria to leave a burner phone at the Hastings residence, connecting it to the house's network, and play a recording of a conversation between Peter and Mary, made six years after Jessica's death.
 It ultimately leads a discussion between Spencer and her parents.
 Peter defends himself by saying that he would do anything to protect his family, including killing.
 Spencer is shocked by her father's imprudence, and Veronica relinquishes her Senatorial position.
 Flashbacks show that Mary visited the Hastings residence when Veronica and her daughters were traveling.
 She, Peter and Jessica had an argument the same night.
 Later, Mary takes Spencer to the Lost Woods Resort, where she reveals that Jessica and Peter were plotting against her.
 Mary then took revenge on the two and used the plan to kill Jessica instead, leaving her body on Peter's yard.
 Mary asks Spencer if she wants to run away, mother and daughter, but Spencer rejects the offer, saying that she needs to help her friends.

 Aria's relationship with Ezra cools off while she continues to blame herself for being a tormentor's assistant.
 They enroll in dance classes, but Ezra isn't able to understand what's going on with his fiancée.
 Ezra then begins to think that Aria has not yet forgiven the fact that he had approached her to write a book about Alison, but Aria denies it.
 "A.D." machinations lead Aria to dream a strange nightmare.
 In the nightmare, Mona sings a rendition of "Jailhouse Rock", while Ezra is an inmate who is beaten by several other inmates.
 The black-and-white number ends with Veronica Hastings proffering Ezra and Aria's marriage, with Aria trying to apologize for what she did.
 As a reward for having obeyed the orders, "A.D." give Aria one piece of the puzzle and some confidential files.